Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 ```

 ### Step 4 - Exploring Tags on a Table
-With our Tags created and applied to columns, please kick off the next query where we leverage the [TAG_REFERENCES_ALL_COLUMNS](https://docs.snowflake.com/en/sql-reference/functions/tag_references_all_columns) function to validate the work we just completed.
+With our Tags created and applied to Columns, please kick off the next query where we leverage the [TAG_REFERENCES_ALL_COLUMNS](https://docs.snowflake.com/en/sql-reference/functions/tag_references_all_columns) function to validate the work we just completed.

 ```
 SELECT